 Looking for the best scanners for genealogy research?

 High-end scanners costing thousands, found at libraries and archives, of course produce amazing images.
 Most multi-function home printers include scanners that produce good quality.
 If you need to travel what scanner should you buy, especially for places where you’ll have one chance to capture images vital to your family history research?

 Scanners to Avoid

 I get the willies seeing handheld scanners or roller-feed scanners touted as portable solutions.
 These are not scanners for genealogy research in my professional archivist’s opinion.
 These scanners cause frictional damage to (often fragile) originals.
 And the digital images produced, often stitched together by software, are mostly of mediocre quality for genealogy research purposes.

 Portable Scanners for Genealogy Research

-I’ve been recommending lightweight, very portable, flatbed scanners for genealogy research for nine years now.
+I’ve been recommending lightweight, very portable, flatbed scanners for genealogy research for ten years now.
 As of 2020, I use the portable Epson Perfection V19 Color Photo & Document Scanner.
 It features these important attributes:

 - Portability at 3.75 pounds